L-Kasu/Personalized-Search-Engine/README.md

 In our implementation the cosine similarity between all documents and the query is computed, then the documents are sorted by most similar to least similar.

 #### Word-embedding
 A very simple algorithem using [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) is implemmented.
 It takes the mean vector over all word vectors for each document, therby generating one vector representing the document.
 By the same process a vector representing the query is generated.
-The cosine similarity between the query vector and the document voctors is then computed, then the documents are sorted by most similar to least similar.
+The cosine similarity between the query vector and the document vectors is then computed, then the documents are sorted by most similar to least similar.

 One embedding we use is [GloVe](https://nlp.stanford.edu/projects/glove/).